 We follow generally accepted standards to protect the personal data submitted to us, both during transmission and once it is received.
 Information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using current PCI-DSS standards.
 If Nuance has issued you a password, you are responsible for keeping the password confidential.
-If you have any questions about the security of your personal data, you can contact us for more information by completing the Privacy Request (Open a new window) webform.

 We may retain non-personally identifiable aggregate information beyond this time for research purposes and to help us improve and further develop our Products.
 You cannot be identified from aggregate information retained or used for these purposes.
 Where we process personal information for marketing or business analytic purposes or with your consent, we process the data until you ask us to stop and for a short period after this (to allow us to implement your requests).
 We also keep a record of the fact that you have asked us not to send you direct marketing or to process your data so that we can respect your request in the future.

 If a Nuance customer puts Nuance voice recognition Product technology in a customer product or service that is likely to be accessed by children, Nuance may receive speech data from product users to provide voice recognition to the user.
 This is a function of how Nuance’s voice technology works.
 This means that if the user is under the age of 16, Nuance may receive personal data from children under the age of 16.
 It is the responsibility of the Nuance customer to obtain any consents required under applicable law, including under the Children’s Online Privacy Protection Act and relevant data protection laws, for the collection of such personal data.